weewx/weewx/docs/xtypes.md

 Unknown type: 'foo'
 ```

-The function `weewx.xtypes.get_scalar()` will try each registered function in order.
-If an exception of type
+The function `weewx.xtypes.get_scalar()` will try each registered object in order.
+For each object, it calls member
-`weewx.UnknownType` is raised, it moves on to the next one, continuing until it receives a value.
-If no registered
+function `get_scalar()`.
+If an exception of type `weewx.UnknownType` is raised, it moves on to the next one, continuing
-instance knows how to perform the calculation, then `weewx.xtypes.get_scalar()` itself will raise an exception of type
+until it receives a value.
+If no registered instance knows how to perform the calculation, then
-`weewx.UnknownType`.
-Callers should be prepared to catch it, depending on context.
+`weewx.xtypes.get_scalar()` itself will raise an exception of type `weewx.UnknownType`.
+Callers should be prepared to
+catch it, depending on context.

+### A more comprehensive example
+See the repository [weepwr](https://github.com/tkeffer/weepwr), for a more complex example.
+This is a device driver
+for the Brultech energy monitors.
+It registers many new types, and does this dynamically.

 ## Alternatives to the chosen design

 ### Alternative: register functions with weewx.conf

+The chosen design registered new types through a Python API.
+An alternative is to declare the types and function to be
-This approach has the advantage that it requires a bit less programming and, most importantly, it leaves a concise
+called in `weewx.conf`, in a manner similar to search list extensions.
+This approach has the advantage that it requires
-record of what extensions are being used in the configuration file `weewx.conf`.
+a bit less programming and, most importantly, it leaves a concise record of what extensions are being used in the
+configuration file `weewx.conf`.

 However, it has a big disadvantage.
 The example above shows why.
 It is difficult to predict what data a user might need
 to write an extension.
 In our example, we needed the altitude of the station.
 Where would that come from?
 The answer is
-that it would have to be supplied by a standardized interface to the user function.
-This means the user might
+that it would have to be supplied by a standardized interface to the user function, which would make all manner of
-potentially have to know everything, so you end up with a system where everything is connected to everything.
+information available.
+This means the user might potentially have to know everything, so you end up with a system where
+everything is connected to everything.

 This is avoided by supplying a Python API that the type must adhere to.
 The new type can get any information it wants,
-then register with the API, perhaps using Python closures.
+then register with the API.
 This is what our example does.

-### Alternative: register classes through the API
+### Alternative: register functions through the API
-With this alternative, new types register with a Python API, but register classes, rather than functions.
+With this alternative, new types register with a Python API, but register functions, rather than instances of classes.

-The class would then be required to supply two methods, say `get_scalar()` and `get_series()`, that the extensible API
+The disadvantage is that this results in a proliferation of small functions.
+The chosen method has the advantage
-would call.
-This has the advantage that all information about a new type can be found in one place.
+that all the functions needed for a type can be held held under one roof.

-However, it has the disadvantage that it requires a class where one might not be needed, complicating implementations
-("Push policy up, implementation down", in this case, the policy being that the functions must have well-known
-names and must be in a class).

 ### Alternative: declare types
-If an observation type is unknown to a type extension, it should raise an exception of type `weewx.UnknownType`.
-An
+In the chosen design, if an observation type is not known to a type extension, it raises an exception of type
-alternative that was considered is to require extensions to declare what types they can handle.
-This allows types to be
+`weewx.UnknownType`.
+An alternative that was considered is to require extensions to declare what types they can handle
-discoverable.
+in advance, much like a dictionary.
+This allows types to be discoverable.

 But, it has a disadvantage that all known types must be declared.
 That's not always practical.
 For example, a type
 extension would be useful to calculate power from a running aggregate of energy from an energy monitor.
 But, some